seednull/opal/docs/design_decisions.md

 - Compute (aka async compute) engine will have 8 queues.
 - Copy (aka async transfer) engine will have 2 queues.

+### No support for acceleration structure serialization / deserialization

+Intentionally removed api as there is no practical use for the end user.

 ## Vulkan

 ### No support for queue priorities